Sabri Brothers: 1980s

 In June 1981, the Sabri Brothers performed at the Royal Tropical Institute in Amsterdam which was released on the album Tasleem.

 In 1982, they appeared in the film Sahaaray with their famous qawwali "Tajdar-e-Haram."
 The same year they performed at Midway Hotel for the construction of Al Shifa Hospital near Karachi Airport.

-In 1983, they recorded the album Nazre Shah Karim to commemorate the Golden Jubilee of His Highness Prince Aga Khan, sponsored by Tajico Group.
+In 1983, they recorded the album Nazre Shah Karim to commemorate the Silver Jubilee of His Highness Prince Aga Khan, sponsored by Tajico Group.
 The proceeds from this album were donated to Aga Khan Hospital, Karachi.
 On 3 August 1985, a program was held at Sheraton Hotel, Karachi and collected Rs.
 141,500/- for the Bangladesh Flood Relief Fund.

 In 1985, Maqbool Ahmed Sabri recorded a solo ghazal album in front of a live audience in Karachi; the album was released as Awargi, which was a blockbuster hit.
 The album had a collection of light playful poetry written by Farhat Shahzad.

 In 1988 EMI Pakistan released another solo ghazal album by Maqbool Ahmed Sabri titled Tere Ghungroo Toot Gaye to Kya, which was a hit.
 The same year, he recorded a qawwali song for music director Anu Malik in the Indian movie Gangaa Jamunaa Saraswati, which was picturised on Mithun Chakraborty.

 In 1989, the Sabri Brothers performed at WOMAD festival concerts which were held in UK and France.
 During their tour of the UK in 1989, the Sabri Brothers recorded an album which was released as the album Ya Habib in 1990 by Peter Gabriel's Real World Records.
 The album Ya Habib consists of four long songs, each combining powerful, sensitive, often improvised vocals with rhythmic percussion, thudding tabla and mesmeric harmonium drones, which proved to be one of the Sabri Brothers' greatest hits.
+The same year, they performed at International Flamenco Festival held in France.

 In 1989 and 1992, Sabri Brothers performed at various South Asian Association for Regional Cooperation festivals.